Overview of the Modern Knife Maker

 tool steels can be used to make his blades, and these are some of

-the finest alloys and metals available.
+the finest alloys and metals available in the world today.
 Heat

 treating is done in an oxygen-free or oxygen-reduced atmosphere in